JonasAlfredsson/docker-devpi/README.md

 ### Run it

 The `DEVPI_PASSWORD` environment variable will set the root password on the first startup of this image.
-This is not needed for future runs unless you empty the data folder.
+Set it to something more secure than what I use as an example here.

 ```bash
 docker run -it -p 3141:3141 \